DimEvil/bio_mobilization_workshop/_episodes/21-datacleaning_darwincore.md

 2. [Matching scientific names to an authoritative resource](#matching-your-scientific-names-to-gbif)
 3. [Ensuring latitude and longitude values are in decimal degrees](#getting-latlon-to-decimal-degrees)

+Python is a high-level, general-purpose programming language.
+Its design philosophy emphasizes code readability with the use of significant indentation.
+Make sure that Python is installed on your machine.
+You can download Python here: [https://www.anaconda.com/](https://www.anaconda.com/) R is a language and environment for statistical computing and graphics.
+The core R language is augmented by a large number of extension packages, containing reusable code, documentation, and sample data.
+You can download R & Rstudio (visual interface) here: [https://posit.co/download/rstudio-desktop/](https://posit.co/download/rstudio-desktop/)

 Below is a short summary of each of those conversions as well as some example conversion scripts.
 The exercises are intended to give you a sense of the variability we've seen in datasets and how we went about converting them.
 While the examples use the [pandas package for Python](https://pandas.pydata.org/) and the [tidyverse collection of packages for R](https://www.tidyverse.org/)